russellgordon/teaching/src/site/notes/CEMC/SCCST2023/Theming.md

 ## Goals

 Improve the legibility and appearance of the default theme for a Digital Garden.
-Learn how to control the publishing pipeline so that high-quality images are not automatically downsampled.

 The default appearance of a published Digital Garden is not particularly appealing: